esyede/rakit/packages/docs/data/views/templating.md

 ## Blade Layout

-Blade not only provides clean and elegant syntax for common PHP control structures, but also gives you a beautiful method for using layouts for your views.

-**Template inheritance** allows you to create a master layout and extend that layout in other views.
+**Template inheritance** lets one master layout be extended by the views that fill it.

-For example, if your application uses the `'master'` view to provide a consistent look for your application.
-An example like this:
+A `'master'` view giving the application its consistent look:

 **File: `application/views/master.blade.php`**